-The site was set up in response to recommendations made by the Gambling Review Body which was commissioned by the Labour Government in 2001.
+The Responsibility in Gambling Trust was set up in response to recommendations made by the independent Gambling Review Body (the Budd Report), which was commissioned by the Government in 2001.

 RIGT has commissioned completion of two studies, on:

 - A review of advertising codes for gambling worldwide

 - A review of the effectiveness of schemes to train employees to intervene and advise problem gamblers

 These are expected to report in March 2006

 RIGT does an impressive job is creating awareness among people regarding the problems involved in gambling.
 Their work really had a huge impact on my life by getting me away from gambling